McCluskieganj: Transport

-National Highway 39 (Ranchi-Daltonganj), an important roadway in Ranchi district, passes near McCluskieganj.
-McCluskieganj railway station located in McCluskieganj.
+National Highway 39 (Ranchi-Daltonganj), an important roadway in the Ranchi district, passes near McCluskieganj.
+McCluskieganj railway station is located in McCluskieganj.

 Attractions

-McCluskeiganj Gurudwara and Temple: lying in the same complex is a place of integrity and shows brotherhood of India.McCluskeiganj Mosque: It is just besides the Gurudwara and Temple complex.St.
+McCluskeiganj Gurudwara and Temple: lying in the same complex is a place of integrity and shows the brotherhood of India.McCluskeiganj Mosque: It is beside the Gurudwara and Temple complex.St.
 John's Church: A historical place built by Anglo-Indians during British rule.

 In popular culture

 The town was the inspiration for the Hindi novel Maikluskiganj (मैकलुस्कीगंज) by journalist-writer Vikas Kumar Jha, which was translated into English by Mahasweta Ghosh in 2005.
+The inspiration was liked by audience.

+The 1967 Bengali film Chhuti was set in and around McCluskieganj.

 McCluskieganj is also the setting for the 2016 film A Death in the Gunj, which is Konkona Sen Sharma's directorial debut, and set in 1979.